 We use data from the National Family and Health Surveys (NFHS) of 1998-99 and 2015-16 to compute neonatal mortality rates, infant mortality rates, and the mortality rate for children under the age of five.
 These rates are calculated for each cohort's birth year.
 The NFHS is a nationally representative survey and records retrospective birth histories for female respondents between ages 15-49.
 Additionally, we use the National Sample Survey (NSS) round 75, conducted in 2017-18, for information on educational attainment measured as indicators for whether the respondent had completed primary and/or secondary school (grade 8).
 We examine educational attainment by the year a student would have entered school.
 For example if we wanted to determine primary school completion between 1990 and 2000, we examine students born between 1984 and 1994 since students enter primary school at six years old.
-Finally, we also use the NSS rounds of 1983, 1988, 1994 and 2000 to analyze average household expenditure per capita (deflated to the 1980 price level), and poverty as measured by the head count ratio, namely the fraction of households below the national poverty line.
-There are nationwide gains over this period: infant mortality declined from 12.5% in the 1970s to 4.7% in the 2000s, primary school completion rates increased from 65% to 95%, secondary school completion rates increased from 38% to 48%, and the share of households under the poverty line decreased from 41% in 1983 to 14% in 2000 (Appendix Table A.3).
+Finally, we also use the NSS rounds of 1983, 1988, 1994 and 2000 to analyze average household expenditure per capita (deflated to the 1980 price level), and poverty as measured by the head count ratio (the fraction of households below the national poverty line) and the poverty gap (average distance from the poverty line for those living under it, measured as a fraction of the poverty line).
+There are nationwide gains over this period: infant mortality declined from 12.5% in the 1970s to 4.7% in the 2000s, primary school completion rates increased from 65% to 95%, secondary school completion rates increased from 35% to 74%, and the share of households under the poverty line decreased from 44% in 1983 to 33% in 2000 (Appendix Table A.3).